lm-sys/RouteLLM/examples/routing_to_local_models.md

 client = openai.OpenAI(
   base_url="https://localhost:6060/v1",
-  # Required but ignored
   api_key="no_api_key"
 )
 ...
 response = client.chat.completions.create(
-  # "Use the MF router with a threshold of 0.116"
+  # Use the MF router with a threshold of 0.11593
-  model="router-mf-0.116",
+  model="router-mf-0.11593",
   messages=[
     {"role": "user", "content": "Hello!"}
   ]
 )
 ```
-In the [Quickstart](../README.md#quickstart) section, we calibrated the threshold to be `0.116` for `mf` so that we get approximately 50% of queries routed to GPT-4, which we set in the `model` field here.
+In the [Quickstart](../README.md#quickstart) section, we calibrated the threshold to be `0.11593` for `mf` so that we get approximately 50% of queries routed to GPT-4, which we set in the `model` field here.

 And that's it!
 Now, our requests will be routed between GPT-4 for more difficult queries and our local Llama-3 8B model for simpler queries.